neural-loop/open-neuromorphic.github.io/archetypes/neuromorphic-hardware.md

 active_product: true # Set to false if the product is End-of-Life or retired
 type: "neuromorphic-hardware" # Do not change

+# --- NEW TAXONOMY ---
+# Use these lists to categorize the hardware.
+# These tags will be used for the interactive filters on the hardware guide.
+type_tags: ["Digital", "Analog", "Mixed-signal", "Event Camera"] # Technical nature and key capabilities
+application_tags: ["Research", "Robotics", "IoT"] # Industry or academic focus, e.g., "Robotics", "Medical", "Edge AI"

 organization:
   group_name: "Optional Research Group Name" # e.g., Brains in Silicon
   org_logo: "manufacturer-logo.png" # Manufacturer/Org logo.